ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 *   [Appendix A: Run Spark in the Spark Interactive Shell](#run-spark-in-shell)
 *   [Suggested Readings](#suggested-readings)

-## Background in Apache Spark <a id="apache-spark-backdrop"></a>
+## Background <a id="apache-spark-backdrop"></a>

 MapReduce has been useful, but the amount of time it takes for the jobs to run can at times be exhaustive.
 Also, MapReduce jobs only work for a specific set of use cases.
 There is a need for computing framework that works for a wider set of use cases.

-Therefore Apache Spark was designed as a computing platform to be fast, general-purpose, and easy to use.
+Apache Spark was designed to be a fast, general-purpose, easy-to-use computing platform.
 It extends the MapReduce model and takes it to a whole other level.
 The speed comes from the in-memory computations.
-Applications running in memory allows for a much faster processing and response.
+Applications running in memory allow for much faster processing and response.

 ## Apache Spark <a id="apache-spark-basics"></a>

 [Apache Spark](http://hortonworks.com/hadoop/spark/) is a fast, in-memory data processing engine with elegant and expressive development APIs in [Scala](https://spark.apache.org/docs/1.2.0/api/scala/index.html#org.apache.spark.package),[Java](https://spark.apache.org/docs/1.2.0/api/java/index.html), and [Python](https://spark.apache.org/docs/1.2.0/api/java/index.html) that allow data workers to efficiently execute machine learning algorithms that require fast iterative access to datasets.
 Spark on [Apache Hadoop YARN](http://hortonworks.com/hadoop/YARN) enables deep integration with Hadoop and other YARN enabled workloads in the enterprise.

-You can run batch application such as MapReduce types jobs or iterative algorithms that builds upon each other.
+You can run batch application such as MapReduce types jobs or iterative algorithms that build upon each other.
 You can also run interactive queries and process streaming data with your application.
 Spark also provides a number of libraries which you can easily use to expand beyond the basic Spark capabilities such as Machine Learning algorithms, SQL, streaming, and graph processing.
-Spark runs on Hadoop clusters such as Hadoop YARN or Apache Mesos, or even as a standalone with its own scheduler.
+Spark runs on Hadoop clusters such as Hadoop YARN or Apache Mesos, or even in a Standalone Mode with its own scheduler.

 ![Lab4_1](/assets/hello-hdp/Lab4_1.png)
-Lets get started…!!
+Let's get started!

 ### Step 4.1: Configure Spark services using Ambari <a id="step4.1"></a>

-1)  Log on to Ambari Dashboard as **maria_dev**.
+1)  Log on to Ambari Dashboard as `maria_dev`.
 At the bottom left corner of the services column, check that Spark and Zeppelin are running.

-> **Note:** If these services are disabled, you will need to login in as an admin user to start all services.
-Refer to [Learning the Ropes of Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) for steps to gain admin privileges.
+**Note:** If these services are disabled, you will need to login in as an `admin` user to start all services.
+Refer to [Learning the Ropes of Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) for steps to gain `admin` privileges.

 ![Lab4_2](/assets/hello-hdp/configure_spark_service_hello_hdp_lab4.png)

-2) Open Zeppelin and we will begin running some codes on Spark.
-Open a new browser tab and type the following address to access Zeppelin:
+2) Open a new browser tab and type the following address to access Zeppelin:

 ~~~
-_hostname_:9995
+<hostname>:9995
 ~~~
-> Refer to [Learning the Ropes of Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/). if you need assistance with finding your hostname.
+> Refer to [Learning the Ropes of Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) if you need assistance figuring out your hostname.

-You should see the Zeppelin Welcome Page:
+You should see a Zeppelin Welcome Page:

 ![zeppelin_welcome_page](/assets/hello-hdp/zeppelin_welcome_page_hello_hdp_lab4.png)

-Optionally, if you want to find out how to access the spark shell to run codes on spark refer to [Appendix A](#run-spark-in-shell)
+Optionally, if you want to find out how to access the Spark shell to run code on Spark refer to [Appendix A](#run-spark-in-shell).

 3)  Create a Zeppelin Notebook

-Click on the Notebook tab at the top left and hit **Create new note**.
+Click on a Notebook tab at the top left and hit **Create new note**.
 Name your notebook `Compute Riskfactor with Spark`.
 By the default, the notebook will load Spark Scala API.

 ![create_new_notebook](/assets/hello-hdp/create_new_notebook_hello_hdp_lab4.png)